Should I Hire an HHA or CNA for Home Care?

 What are the Differences Between an HHA and a CNA?

-Many CNAs have experience in a variety of settings, including hospitals, facilities, home care, and rehabilitation services.
+Many CNAs have experience in various settings, including hospitals, facilities, home care, and rehabilitation services.
 HHAs generally work in home care environments.
-Both are skilled at medication reminders, bathing and dressing, transfer needs, and respite care, as well as meal preparation, and socialization.
-Many CNAs and HHAs will take focused classes and training, for specialty skills, such as dementia care, hospice care, and palliative care, to name a few.
+Both are skilled at medication reminders, bathing and dressing, transfer needs, respite care, meal preparation, and socialization.
+Many CNAs and HHAs will take focused classes and training for specialized skills, such as dementia care, hospice care, and palliative care, to name a few.
 CNAs with hospital and clinical experience may also have trained with medical equipment and have other nursing skills.

 Should you hire an HHA or CNA for home care?

-Both CNAs and HHAs should have basic home care training and experience, but home care agencies often provide additional training that can make a real difference in the quality of care.
-When searching for home care aides, find out what home care agencies have specialized training and how involved their administrative staff is in providing continuing education programs and hands-on guidance as needed by caregivers for their cases.
+Both CNAs and HHAs should have basic home care training and experience.
+Still, top home care agencies often provide the additional education that can make a real difference in the quality of care offered to clients.
+When searching for home care aides, find out what home care agencies have focused training and how involved their administrative staff is in providing continuing education programs and hands-on guidance as needed by caregivers for their clients.
 A reputable home care agency will have both CNAs and HHAs with enough experience and complete training to provide quality home care to your loved one.

-Make a list of specific needs your loved one has and be sure to review those needs when speaking with different agencies about their caregiver's experience.
-Home caregivers should have knowledge and training in these areas:
+Make a list of specific needs your loved one has, and review them when speaking with different agencies about their caregiver’s experience.
+Home caregivers should have knowledge and skill in these areas: